Simhyeon/gdmarp/README.md

 pptx, html slide, wikitext file for mediawiki instance and webui html page for UI/UX demo usage.

-Gdmarp uses a gdt filetype which is an abbreviation of a game design text.
-GDT consists of complex macro usages which are defined by various modules.
+Gdmarp uses a gddt filetype which is an abbreviation of a game design document text.
+Gddt consists of complex macro usages which are defined by various modules.
 Such module expands macros into properly formatted texts.